xiaolai/regular-investing-in-box/docs/en/README.md

 > Note: [click this link to view the data](https://github.com/xiaolai/regular-investing-in-box/tree/master/data)

-Let's take Odyssey, the no-load, no-management-fee stock ETF that will be issued in the second half of 2020, as another example.
+Let's take Odyssey, the no-carry, no-management-fee stock ETF that will be issued in the second half of 2020, as another example.
 As I mentioned in a previous chapter:

 >I agree with Masayoshi Sun's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:
 >